HongfeiUconn/academic-kickstart/content/en/authors/admin/_index.md

 bio: Hongfei Li is a fifth-year Ph.D. student from Department of Operations and Information Management of School of Business, at the University of Connecticut.
 He expects to graduate by May 2020.
 His current research focuses on three main streams.

 interests:
-- Survival Analysis
-- Bayesian Methods
-- Longitudinal Data Analysis
-- Stochastic Models
-- Data Visualization
+- Business analytics in emerging online platforms
-- Machine Learning
+- Applications of artificial intelligence and machine Learning
-- Statistical Computing
+- Statistical methodology

 education:
   courses: